Home

 This picture is looking a little west of south but mostly south.
 The Snake River is flowing south to north with Lewiston, Idaho on the left side of the Snake and Clarkston, Washington on the right side.

 What you can not see is the Clearwater River that runs from left to right at the bottom of this hill.
-The reason you do not see the river is because the hill is so steep that the river is hidden.
+The reason you do not see the Snake River is because the hill is so steep that the river is hidden.

 Notice the spiral highway as it spirals down the grade.